joshkabloomy/music-classification/README.md

 # Overview
 This is my research project of music genre classification through machine learning with three different neural networks.
-I try and test out the basic structure of ANN, CNN, and RNN and end up improving the CNN model with data augmentation methods.
+I try and test out the basic structure of ANN, CNN, and RNN and end up improving the CNN model with data augmentation methods to 81.49%.
 In-depth data preprocessing and training features/processes are discussed in the paper.

 # Results